serizard/text-3d-retrieval/README.md

 ## Demo
-Demo function is available in ```demo.ipynb```.
+Demo is available in ```demo.ipynb```.
 It receives an user input and retrieve k corresponding shapes.